icpc/ccs-specs/readme.md

   [runs](json_format#runs), as these values are not meaningful for scoring and would require unnecessary resending of objects when removed intervals change.
+- Clarified the semantics of `max_score` on [problems](json_format#problems):
+  it represents the maximum score currently considered achievable, and for problems with no known upper bound should be set to a reasonable initial target and updated upward if exceeded during the contest.

 ## References